Logmanager documentation

 • Classifier: creates a classification rule,

 • Template: creates a classification template.
-More in the Classifier templates chapter,
+More in the Classifier templates chapter

 Rules are created with Events processing in blockly.

-Rule which includes a condition “incoming message is from IP address 1.1.1.10” is shown in the example.
+A rule which includes a condition “incoming message is from IP address 1.1.1.10” is shown in the example.
 If the condition is met, message is pass to the “apache” parser and user tag “webserver” is added to all these messages.

 Classification Editing